Vespasian: Aftermath of the civil war

 Vespasian was declared emperor by the Senate while he was in Egypt on 21 December 69 through the passage of the Lex de imperio Vespasiani; the Egyptians had declared him emperor in the summer.
 In the short-term, administration of the empire was given to Mucianus, who was aided by Vespasian's son, Domitian.
 Mucianus started off Vespasian's rule with tax reform that was to restore the empire's finances.
 After Vespasian arrived in Rome in mid-70, Mucianus continued to press Vespasian to collect as many taxes as possible.

 Vespasian and Mucianus renewed old taxes and instituted new ones, increased the tribute of the provinces, and kept a watchful eye upon the treasury officials.

-Before Vespasian, Emperor Nero introduced a urine tax on public toilets under the name of vectigal urinae in the 1st century AD (see Pay toilet).
-However, the tax was removed after a while and it was Vespasian's new imposition of this tax around AD 70 which we still remember to this day, possibly giving origin to the Latin proverb Pecunia non olet ("Money does not stink"): Writing about Vespasian in their history books, Dio Cassius and Suetonius mentioned "When [Vespasian's] son Titus blamed him for even laying a tax upon urine, he applied to his nose a piece of the money he received in the first instalment, and asked him if it stunk.
+Before Vespasian, Emperor Nero introduced a urine tax on public toilets under the name of vectigal urinae in the 1st century AD (see pay toilet).
+However, the tax was removed after a while and it was Vespasian's new imposition of this tax around 70 AD which we still remember to this day, possibly giving origin to the Latin proverb Pecunia non olet ("Money does not stink"): Writing about Vespasian in their history books, Dio Cassius and Suetonius mentioned "When [Vespasian's] son Titus blamed him for even laying a tax upon urine, he applied to his nose a piece of the money he received in the first instalment, and asked him if it stunk.
 And he replying no, 'And yet,' said he, 'it is derived from urine".
 Since then, this phrase "Money does not stink" has been used to whitewash dubious or illegal origin of money.